Sathiadak/Web_Scraping/README.md

    _**Connect the page using url**_

-To connect the url, you have to paste the link and follow the given steps from given assignment4_WebScraping.
+To connect the url, you have to paste the link and follow the given steps from on assignment4_WebScraping.

-  _Check the title of the page_
+  **_Check the title of the page_**

 Use title = Soup.title to see the Title of the page

- _Check the web links given on the page_
+ **_Check the web links given on the page_**

+Create the for loop to get href and follow the given steps from on assignment4_WebScraping.

+ _**Check the Header of the table row**_

+ By using allrows, you can select rows based on the scripted HTML

+ _**Check all rows of table**_

+Create Forloop for rows and cells using table row(tr) and data cell(td)

+ _**Add column nameS and check the dataframe**_

+Here column name was not alligned, so, I decided to add column name again using Cols function.

+ _**shape of the dataframe**_

+It is used to check number of rows and columns of extracted dataframe

+ _**Tail of the dataframe**_

+Further, I have considered last 20 data from the dataframe to visualize.
+We can do it same for head of the dataframe too.

+ _**Bar Graph**_

+The objective was to understand how Gender of last 20 runner has performed in different Cities You have to assign variable name to X axis and y axis for Bar Graph using 'plt.bar'.
+Here gender is my 'x axis' and City is my 'y axis'.
+I have also named the title using 'plt.title'.

+ _**Scatter plot**_

+The objective was to understand ages spread of last 20 runner across different cities You can create scatter plot using 'plt.scatter'.
+To create this, assign variable name to X axis and y axis.
+Here City is my 'x axis' and Age is my 'y axis'.
+I have also named the title using 'plt.title'.